technoblogy/ulisp-serpente/README.md

 These boards are based on the Microchip ATSAMD21E, an ARM Cortex M0+ CPU with a 48 MHz clock.
 There are three variants which differ only in the type of USB connector provided.
 Each board provides 256 KB flash and 32 KB RAM, and also include a separate 4 MB SPI DataFlash chip which is used by uLisp to allow you to save the Lisp image using (save-image).

-These boards all have similar performance to the Arduino Zero and other Adafruit M0 boards when running uLisp; for example, they run the Tak benchmark in 14 secs; see [Performance](http://www.ulisp.com/show?3M#performance).
+These boards all have similar performance to the Arduino Zero and Adafruit M0 boards when running uLisp; for example, they run the Tak benchmark in 14 secs; see [Performance](http://www.ulisp.com/show?3M#performance).

 #### I/O pins